mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/prerequisites/permissions/index.md

 When a user needs permissions less than Admin, a role must be created.
 The process for configuring a vSphere role with the least permissions for provisioning nodes and installing includes the following steps:

 1. Open a vSphere Client connection to the vCenter Server, described in the [Prerequisites][prerequisites].

 1. Select Home > Administration > Roles > Add Role.

 1. Give the new role a name, then select these Privileges:

     -   Datastore

-        * Allocate space
+        - Allocate space
     -   Network

-        * Assign network
+        - Assign network
     -   Resource

-        * Assign virtual machine to resource pool
+        - Assign virtual machine to resource pool
     -   Virtual machine

-        * Change Configuration
+        - Change Configuration
-        * Add new disk
+        - Add new disk
-        * Add or remove device
+        - Add or remove device
-        * Advanced configuration
+        - Advanced configuration
-        * Change CPU count
+        - Change CPU count
-        * Change Memory
+        - Change Memory
-        * Change Settings
+        - Change Settings
-        * Reload from path
+        - Reload from path

     -   Edit inventory

-        * Create from existing
+        - Create from existing
-        * Remove
+        - Remove

     -   Interaction

-        * Power off
+        - Power off
-        * Power on
+        - Power on

     -   Provisioning

-        * Clone template
+        - Clone template
-        * Deploy template
+        - Deploy template

     -   Session

-        * ValidateSession
+        - ValidateSession

-4. Add the permission at the highest level and set to propagate the permissions.
+1. Add the permission at the highest level and set to propagate the permissions.

+[prerequisites]: ../../prerequisites/